 - Orientation to Naviance (a resource for researching schools and organizing documents to apply)

 With the counselor's help and their families’ input and support, each student can develop and demonstrate their independence and responsibility -- along with knowledge about who they are -- through this process.
 In the end, the application process is about all students finding the college that is the right fit for them, which meets their academic and career goals, suits the desires they have for campus life, and provides the resources and opportunities they're seeking.

-Beth meets with families beginning at the end of their 10th grade year to discuss the college counseling process at Crossroads.
+Our counselor, Becky Ford Haffner, meets with families at the end of their 10th grade year to discuss the college counseling process at Crossroads.
 Additional meetings are held throughout 11th and 12th grade in order to help students and their families with the search, application, and selection process.
 In addition, newsletters with information for all upper school students are sent regularly throughout the year.